 3.2.
 Directions

-Follow these steps to prepare your Hawaiian chicken sheet pan meal:
+Follow these steps for your Hawaiian chicken sheet pan meal:

-- Marinate the Chicken: In a bowl, combine the marinade ingredients: pineapple juice, soy sauce, ginger, and garlic.
-Place the chicken thighs in a resealable bag or dish, pour the marinade over, and refrigerate for at least 30 minutes.
+- Marinate Chicken: Mix pineapple juice, soy sauce, ginger and garlic in a bowl.
+Put chicken thighs in a bag or dish, pour marinade over and chill in the fridge for at least 30 minutes.

-- Prepare Sheet Pan: Line a large baking sheet with parchment paper for easy cleanup.
+- Prep Sheet Pan: Line a large baking sheet with parchment paper so cleaning is easier.

-- Arrange Chicken and Veggies: Remove the chicken from the marinade and place it on one side of the prepared baking sheet.
-Arrange the sliced bell peppers, red onion, and snap peas around the chicken.
+- Arrange Chicken & Veggies: Take chicken from marinade and put on one side of pan.
+Scatter bell peppers, red onion and snap peas around it.

-- Garnish & Serve: Remove the sheet pan from the oven and sprinkle chopped green onions and sesame seeds over the chicken and vegetables before serving.
+- Garnish & Serve: Pull pan out, sprinkle chopped green onions and sesame seeds on top, then dig in.

 3.3.
 Cooking Tips and Variations